stegiopast/wf-nanoribolyzer/README.md

 For many plots shown here an interactive html based figure will be provided by the output of NanoRibolyzer.
 Please download the example [html](./figures/rRNA_report.html) file and open it in a browser of your choice.
 The presented output is integrated in Epi2Me and will be directly accessible on the plattform.

 ## Software versions
-All basecalling processes are using the latest dorado [docker environment](https://hub.docker.com/r/ontresearch/dorado/tags) ("ontresearch/dorado:latest") of ONT (Oxford Nanopore Technologies).
+All basecalling processes are using the following dorado version [docker environment](https://hub.docker.com/r/ontresearch/dorado/tags) ("ontresearch/dorado:sha58b978562389bd0f1842601fb83cdf1eb2920218") of ONT (Oxford Nanopore Technologies).
 For the publication of our data we used the newest models provided with dorado version 0.7.2 in May 2024.

-If you want to use our specific dorado version you can pull a specific docker environment from [docker hub](https://hub.docker.com/r/ontresearch/dorado/tags).
-("ontresearch/dorado:sha58b978562389bd0f1842601fb83cdf1eb2920218")

-Please be aware that you need to specify this version in the nextflow.config file by replacing ontresearch/dorado:latest at line 68. (container = "ontresearch/dorado")
-You can do so for all versions of dorado, by finding the right tag at [docker hub](https://hub.docker.com/r/ontresearch/dorado/tags).

 All other processes use a [docker environment](https://hub.docker.com/r/stegiopast/nanoribolyzer_other_tools) we built for this project. ("stegiopast/nanoribolyzer_other_tools:latest")
 The software versions of packages in the environment can be found [here](./envs/other_tools).

-## References

-## Funding